The Funniest Joke in the World: Synopsis

 The German version is described as being "over 60,000 times as powerful as Britain's great pre-war joke" (at this point a newsreel of Prime Minister Neville Chamberlain waving his "piece of paper" appears on screen).
 The joke is then used in open warfare, with Tommies running through an open field amid artillery fire while shouting the joke at the Germans, who die laughing in response.
 Afterward, a German field hospital is shown with bandaged German soldiers on stretchers, convulsing with laughter, presumably having heard some parts of the joke.
 In a subsequent scene, a British officer from the Joke Brigade (Palin) has been taken prisoner and is being interrogated by Gestapo officers.
 The British officer uses the joke to escape as his German captors die laughing, with one German officer (Cleese) insisting that the joke isn't funny.
 He then cracks up and utters a Woody Woodpecker-style laugh, before expiring.

 The Germans attempt counter-jokes, but each attempt is found unsuccessful, with unamused Gestapo officers executing the hapless scientists as a consequence.
-For example, a film is shown of Adolf Hitler supposedly saying, "My dog has no nose", then a German soldier asking "How does he smell?", with Hitler replying, "Awful!".
-Eventually their best "V-joke" (in reference to the V-1 flying bomb) is attempted on a radio broadcast to British households: "Der ver zwei peanuts, valking down der Straße, und von vas assaulted...peanut.
+For example, a film is shown of Adolf Hitler supposedly telling the joke while giving a speech.
+It is translated to "My dog has no nose", then a German soldier asking "How does he smell?", with Hitler replying, "Awful!".
+Eventually their best "V-joke" (in reference to the V-weapons) is attempted on a radio broadcast to British households: "Der ver zwei peanuts, valking down der Straße, und von vas assaulted...peanut.
 Ohohohoho!"
-Although the joke is followed triumphantly by the German anthem "Deutschland über alles", the attack is ineffective.
+Although the joke is followed triumphantly by the German anthem "Deutschland über alles", the attack is ineffective, and merely confuses any Britons listening.